kwasnydam/animal_disambiguation/docs/index.md

 Correctness:
   * Dummy classifier: predicts the majority class from the data set all the estimate
-  * The model we develope must beat the dummy classifier (must be skillful)
+  * The model we develop must beat the dummy classifier (must be skillful)
   * Performance measures:
-What we are primarilly concerned about is the
+    * accuracy
+    * precision
+    * recall
+    * f1 score
+    * confussion matrix

+  With further experiments we could construct the Precision/Recall curves (suitable for imbalanced dataset as the one I have used in my experiments)